 How many times has the Lord prodded, shoved, and told me over and over again to obey Him?
-How many times has He instilled in me to step out in faith watch Him work?
+How many times has He instilled in me to step out in faith and watch Him work?
 Too many times to count!

 I’ve learned through the years that when that shove comes, I need to give in and do what He asks.
-However, it’s easier to write those words than actually to do to them.
+However, it’s easier to write those words than actually to do them.

 For example, I’ve been praying over a conference that I would love to attend; however, it’s the weekend before our oldest son leaves for his sophomore year of college.
 Hoping (and maybe praying) that both my husband and son would talk me out of going.

 They didn’t.
 In fact, they encouraged me to go.